 Like the idea of having photos online that only you and your loved ones can access?
 It’s possible and a good way of sharing those holiday snaps and special moments without using social media.
 Here is a selection of sites and platforms that will allow you to share the photos/info you want whilst enabling you to keep your privacy at the same time.
 Remember to always protect your passwords though and to be careful what you share on the internet!

 A website and an application for sorting and sharing your images

 Google has a service for every need so it seems only natural that it would provide a space dedicated to storing and sharing images.
-You need a gmail account to use Google photos but once up and running you can create albums with a simple slide and drop technique.
+You need a Gmail account to use Google photos but once up and running you can create albums with a simple slide and drop technique.
 It’s possible to activate an automatic backup setting from a smartphone and after this, all photos will be classified by date on the platform.
 A bonus for budding designers: Google Photos offers editing and animation features, as well as a very useful search tool.
-For sharing images or videos, you only have to select the photo, video or album, enter the recipient email address and share.
-Alternatively albums can also be opened by other users by sharing a link with them.
-Google Photos is a free service but the storage space (15 GB) is shared between Google Drive, Gmail and Google Photos.
-Of course should you wish to have more space, paid options are available.
+For sharing images or videos, you only have to select the photo, video, or album, enter the recipient's email address, and share.
+Alternatively, albums can also be opened by other users by sharing a link with them.
+Google Photos is a free service but the storage space (15 GB) is shared between Google Drive, Gmail, and Google Photos.
+Of course, should you wish to have more space, paid options are available.

 Store and share photos online.

-This specialist image platform also caters for private photo sharing
+This specialist image platform also caters to private photo sharing

 A gallery for the pros but also for photos of loved ones